tiendu/tiendu.github.io/_posts/2026-06-09-nextflow-snakemakw-wdl-2026-eng.md

 The focus is not general popularity.

-The focus is **cost optimization, dynamic resource allocation, cloud governance, and executive decision-making**.
+The focus is **cost optimization, dynamic resource allocation, cloud governance, compliance evidence, audit readiness, and executive decision-making**.

 ---